FridaElo/Book_analysis/README.md

 # Books analisys
 This work is made to analyse trends on the amazon book reviews dataset found on kaggle

-This project was made to analyse metrics of amazon books regarding the number of reviews, authors by categories and the average review rate of each.
-Also includes other relevant metrics.
-All of them were calculatede using SQL in google cloud.
+This project was made to analyze metrics of Amazon books regarding the number of reviews, authors by categories, and the average review rate of each.
+It also includes other relevant metrics.
+All of them were calculated using SQL in Google Cloud.

 <sub> DATA FROM: https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews?select=books_data.csv <sub>